-These specifics include AC and DC disconnects, access points, your net meter, and your utility’s expectations.
-After your installed, an appointment for your final inspection will be scheduled.
+These specifics include AC and DC disconnects, access points, your net meter and your utility’s expectations.
+After your installation, an appointment for your final inspection will be scheduled.

 Although solar panels don’t require much maintenance sometimes they do, and this varies from season to season.
 You will want to find out what warranties are available and what they cover.

 Finding a company that will help when problems arise will help you avoid headaches down the road.
 If you are a preexisting customer, Go Solar Group can add or remove your panels with ease.